markmo/dltemplate/src/rl/survey_of_methods/README.rst

 Approach to Exploration
 ^^^^^^^^^^^^^^^^^^^^^^^

-Greedy.
+**Greedy**.
 A naive approach to ensuring the optimal action is taken at any given time is to simply choose the action which the agent expects to provide the greatest reward.
 Taking the action which the agent estimates to be the best at the current moment is an example of exploitation: the agent is exploiting its current knowledge about the